emilyxietty/TicTacToe-Java/README.md

 # TicTacToe
 This is a project that I created this past year for my Data Structures and Algorithm course.
 It's an interactive tic tac toe game between a human (user) and computer.
+This program demonstrates an understanding of hash tables and optimizing time complexity.

 Paramaters
 ---------